 - How to set up, manage and end a tenancy

 - Keeping records of your tenancies

 - Guidance and practical help

-- Reduced licence and HMO licence fees in some local authority areas
+- Reduced licence and HMO fees in various local authority areas

 - Preferential services and access to grants in some local authority areas

-- Free advertising with some local authority registers and our own National Register of Accreditation.
+- Free advertising with some local authority registers as well as our own National Register of Accreditation

 Trainer: John Coyne